twc-openstack/puppet-reprepro/README.md

 puppet reprepro module
 ======================

+### Warning

+This module is no longer actively maintained.
+If you'd like to take over maintenance, please let me know.
+Patches may continue to be merged for the time being, but will take longer than usual.

 This module assists with creating a local apt repository.

 The only use-case it has been tested with has been to create a repository of pre-built packages.
 For example, I create a local repository of Puppet 2.7.x packages by downloading them from the official Puppet repository and then adding them to my local repo.